 By now we will have grasped the value that native Hawaiian’s hold for their local land.
 It provides them with the food which they eat, the water which they drink, and the energy which they cultivate.
 We will jump on board to take part in efforts to restore the local beaches with a marine debris clean-up!

 Sadly, the time has also come to begin processing the once-in-a-lifetime experiences that the last 42 days have taken us on.
 We are sure that you will reflect on how amazing it was to have a chance to take a break from everything, learn about ourselves, but also prioritize time to experience and have gratitude for our own beautiful and historic culture and environment.

 *Each week there will be some designated free time so that you can catch up on email, laundry, rest, and explore independently with others in the group.

 **Pacific Discovery reserves the right to alter and/or change the order of the itinerary, the focus of the projects or the activities themselves due to dates, availability, and safety precautions.

 Our accommodation will be a mix of camping (tents supplied) and comfortable, clean hostels and lodges.
-Laundry and Wi-Fi facilities will be available most days, except during the weeks in the field on the volunteer projects and on expeditions.
+Laundry and Wi-Fi facilities will be available some days, except during the weeks in the field on the volunteer projects and on expeditions.
 Accommodation is diverse, comfortable and carefully chosen to fit our needs.